dubya62/youtube_waves/README.md

 - yeah...
 - audio clips ofc ofc

-## SAM	As a user, I can like/dislike comments and replies to comments
+## SAM		As a user, I can like/dislike content and see views counts
-		Make the...
-		Access the...
-		Create the...
+		Create basic feature
-		Register the...
+		Ability to like or dislike on comments
+		Ability to see the amount of views
-		Review & check-in
+		Ability to reply to a comment to a comment or audio Review & check-in
 		Document
 ## TRISHA	As a user, I see a home page with a feed of audio clips, a search bar, a naviagation menu, and my profile icon.